Tjurina Number Jumps and Unimodal Hypersurface Singularities in Positive Characteristic: Introduction

 To apply Theorem~\ref{1}, one must choose a suitable jet space $X$ for a given power series jet, typically requiring significant computation.
 This process becomes tractable under right equivalence owing to the finite classes in characteristic~$p$.
 The case of contact equivalence differs markedly: the germ $x^2 + y^k$ has the right modality 0 only when $k \leq p-1$, but it has the contact modality 0 for all $k \geq 2$.

-In this paper, we generalize Theorem~\ref{1} to obtain sharper bounds on modality.
-Our generalized Theorem \ref{better-mod-boundary} establishes a fundamental connection between the modality of a family of hypersurface singularities and their Tjurina numbers.
+In this paper, we generalize Theorem~\ref{1} to Theorem \ref{better-mod-boundary} and obtain sharper bounds on modality.
+Under some further assumptions, we obtain Theorem \ref{main-thm}, which establishes a fundamental connection between the modality of a family of hypersurface singularities and their extended Tjurina numbers.

-A key observation is that sudden jumps in the Tjurina number may occur for families of singularities over fields of positive characteristic.
-For instance, consider the family $f_k = x^3 + xy^{13} + y^k$ ($k \geq 14$) over $\mathbb{C}$, where $\tau(f_k) = k + 12$ grows linearly.
-However, in characteristic 5, we find:
+A key observation is that sudden jumps in the extended Tjurina number may occur for families of singularities over fields of positive characteristic.
+For example, consider the family $f_k = x^3 + xy^{k} + y^{34}$ ($23\leq k \leq 32$) over $\mathbb{C}$, where $\tau^e(f_k) = k + 35$ grows linearly.
+However, in the field of characteristic 5, we find:

-while $\tau(f_{16}) = 28$ and $\tau(f_{18}) = 30$ remain consistent with the complex case.
-This phenomenon - where certain singularities exhibit Tjurina numbers strictly greater than their neighbors - is what we call a \emph{sudden jump} of the Tjurina number.
+while $\tau^e(f_{25}) = 60$ and $\tau^e(f_{27}) = 62$ remain consistent with the complex case.
+This phenomenon - where certain singularities exhibit extended Tjurina numbers strictly greater than their neighbors - is what we call a \emph{sudden jump} of the extended Tjurina number.
 Our results demonstrate that each such jump necessarily increases the modality.

 Building on this framework, we complete the classification of unimodal hypersurface singularities in characteristic $p > 3$ under contact equivalence.
-The classification, presented in Theorem~\ref{final-class}, is more intricate than in the complex case due to the need to account for these Tjurina number jumps.
+The classification, presented in Theorem~\ref{final-class}, is more intricate than in the complex case due to the need to account for these sudden jumps of extended Tjurina numbers.
 For the cases of small characteristic, however, things become more complicated since the orbit map $o: G \rightarrow G\cdot f$ may not be separable, and there are still lots of works to be done.

+{\bf Acknowledgement.} We are grateful to the anonymous referees for their comments, which have helped improve this manuscript.
+Zuo is supported by NSFC Grant 12271280 and BJNSF Grant 1252009.